sebastian/sample-blog/README.md

 1. Add a boolean `published` column (default value should be false), that allows you to toggle whether or not a blog post should be shown on the front page of the blog
 1. Deploy to Heroku

+Notice: once you have added a model, or a migration to your app, you need to migrate the database on heroku as well!
+Locally you do it with `bundle exec rake db:migrate`.
+On heroku you will need to do it with `heroku run db:migrate`